 The new MonoShot aims to do what other iPhone/mobile tripods currently do… and more.

-To start, the MonoShot includes a universal smartphone mount that works with all iPhone models as well as Android and other smartphone devices.
+To start, the MonoShot includes a universal tripod mount for iPhone (all models) as well as Android and other smartphone devices.

 It also has a standard 1/4 inch screw mount, so you can use it with any smaller camera like a compact point-and-shoot or GoPro.